 - Being the place where learners come to track their learning and access content is a potentially powerful move.

-See also the Leading Learning interview with Degreed CLO Kelly Palmer.
+See our interview with Degreed CLO Kelly Palmer.

-[22:29] – Celisa and Jeff emphasize that they aren’t saying to offer everything mentioned but the main takeaway is there are lessons to be learned from all of these organizations—just think about them and see which ones fit and apply to your learning business.
+[22:29] – We aren’t saying to offer everything mentioned but the main takeaway is there are lessons to be learned from all of these organizations.
+Just think about them and see which ones fit and apply to your learning business.

 [23:05] – Wrap Up